Where can I find information about NHS funding?

 Your ‘residual income’ is used to assess your NHS Bursary entitlement.
 This is the gross taxable income of your parent(s)/spouse/partner/civil partner for the previous financial year, minus certain allowable expenses.
 These expenses are listed in the NHS Bursary funding booklet.

-Students with a residual income of below £24,279, are eligible to receive the maximum amount of income assessed NHS Bursary in 2019/20.
+Students with a residual income of below £24,279, are eligible to receive the maximum amount of income assessed NHS Bursary.
 If the residual income is above £24,279, the Bursary is reduced by £45 plus £1 for every £9.50 of household income above £24,279.
-Detailed information about the financial income assessment is available through the 2019/20 NHS Bursary funding booklet.
-There is also an NHS Bursary calculator on the NHS website.
+Detailed information about the financial income assessment is available through the 2020/21 NHS Bursary funding booklet.

 Current Year Income Assessment

-The application form is available to download from the NHS BSA website under Income, pay and pension forms.
-The form needs to be completed by the parent/s and most recent income evidence provided such as payslips, P45s, benefit evidence etc for consideration.
+The form needs to be completed by the parent(s)or civil partner/partner and most recent income evidence provided such as payslips, P45s, benefit evidence etc for consideration.
 The NHS BSA would usually check at the end of the year if the income had actually been what was estimated.
 If the income was higher you would usually be reassessed and may have to repay some of your NHS Bursary if you were overpaid.

 If you are assessed as being eligible for independent status for NHS funding, this means that you will not be required to provide parental income information for the NHS income assessment.
 If you meet one of the below criteria you should be treated as an independent student for NHS funding: